Jill Goodacre: Personal life

 Born in Lubbock, Texas, Goodacre was raised in Boulder, Colorado.
 She is the daughter of real estate broker William Goodacre of Boulder, and sculptor Glenna Goodacre, a native of Lubbock who resided in Santa Fe, New Mexico.
-Her mother was remarried, to Dallas attorney C.L.
+After her parents’ divorce, her mother married Dallas attorney C.L.
 Mike Schmidt.
 Goodacre has one brother named Tim.

 Goodacre met Harry Connick Jr. as a result of the filming of the 1990 movie Memphis Belle in which her boyfriend, D. B. Sweeney, acted with Connick.
 Goodacre and Connick were married in 1994 in a Roman Catholic wedding mass at St. Louis Cathedral in New Orleans.
 They have three daughters.